 Pair with statement lighting – like these Titan Pendant Lights (opens in new tab) from Original BTC – and furniture with simple silhouettes for a smart and subtly industrial finish.

 3. Choose a window treatment that blends into the rest of your scheme

 If you're designing a home office with a calming and cohesive feel – for many people this means white or light grey – opt for a window treatment that blends into the rest of your scheme.
 Roller blinds are a simple option, especially for busy rooms: they can be pulled right up to allow the room to flood with light, but when pulled down aren't bulky like more traditional blind fittings, making them ideal for a small space.
 Harry Cole, Founder of Loom & Last (opens in new tab) adds, 'Roller blinds are a perfect choice if you are looking to maximise daylight and make smaller windows appear taller.
 Neat and tidy they roll up and hide a small portion of the window pane ensuring full visibility and sunlight throughout the day.'

 We love the use of this on-trend geometric print roller blind to add texture and interest to a space.
-Recreate this room with Ikea.
+Recreate this room with Ikea (opens in new tab).

-4. Add depth and richness to a room with dark wood shutters
+5. Add depth and richness to a room with dark wood shutters

 For a home office with a more traditional feel, consider opting for dark wood shutters.

-While this will impact the light and bright feel offered by light coloured shutters, wood will successfully add a richer, more formal feeling to a space.
+While this will impact the light and bright feel offered by light colored shutters, wood will successfully add a richer, more formal feeling to a space.
 Style as part of a scheme with complementary, rich woods in shelving units, the desk and on the floor, and match with Mid-century modern style light fixtures that will make the traditional finish a tad more contemporary.

-5. Use window treatments to incorporate subtle pattern into a space
+6. Use window treatments to incorporate subtle pattern into a space

 Tucked into a small corner, this home office proves that space-efficient design is key to creating an office in homes that are short on square footage.
-Check out our big design ideas for small home offices if you're looking for more inspiration.

-This gorgeous Nostalgia Chalk Roller Blind from English Blinds is another gorgeous example of how effective intricately patterned, light-toned blinds can add interest to a home office with a simple scheme.
+This gorgeous Nostalgia Chalk Roller Blind (opens in new tab) from English Blinds is another gorgeous example of how effective intricately patterned, light-toned blinds can add interest to a home office with a simple scheme.
 Not only is it in-keeping with the minimalist look but it adds more to the gorgeous view outside.

-6. Design a contemporary space with bare steel frame windows
+8. Design a contemporary space with bare steel frame windows

-If your home office is south-facing and you're concerned about being blinded by the sun during the warmer months, you can retro-fit glare resistant film to your windows (try Primrose).
-If you're starting from scratch with new windows, go to IQ Glass for expert advice.
+If your home office is south-facing and you're concerned about being blinded by the sun during the warmer months, you can retro-fit glare resistant film to your windows (try Primrose (opens in new tab)).
+If you're starting from scratch with new windows, go to IQ Glass (opens in new tab) for expert advice.

-7. Opt for a stylish repeat pattern
+9. Opt for a stylish repeat pattern

-We love the contrast of this Angel Ferns Olive Roller Blind, available from from Blinds 2 Go, against a duck egg blue scheme.
+We love the contrast of this Angel Ferns Olive Roller Blind (opens in new tab), available from from Blinds 2 Go, against a duck egg blue scheme.

-9. Opt for a subtle finish with window film
+10. Opt for a subtle finish with window film

 If you're looking for a window treatment that offers some privacy without sacrificing light, window film could be the solution for you.